KaikiFather/S.A.R.S/README.md

 Thx to [FACS01](https://github.com/FACS01-01/FACS_Utilities) for the bledshape and animation repairs only compatable with VRCA files extracted with ARES & scanning of the Unity Packages!

+Thx to Keafy for reuploader login code (modified to allow VRCA downloading)

 [Permanent Invite Link To Support Discord Server](https://discord.gg/vrc-ares)

 Features: